-- 2 Tbsp chocolate syrup (I used sugar free)
+- 2 Tablespoons chocolate syrup (I used sugar free, see below for substitutions

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 Make a Banana Whip!

 Instead of fruity smoothies, sometimes I blend up a a bunch of frozen banana chunks with just a splash of milk.
 The end result is a creamy, smooth soft-serve that is reminiscent of vanilla ice cream.
 In fact, sometimes I add a touch of vanilla extract before blending too.